lnishan/SQLGitHub/README.md

 # SQLGitHub

-SQLGitHub - Access GitHub API with SQL-like syntaxes
+SQLGitHub — Managing GitHub organization made easier.

 SQLGitHub features a SQL-like syntax that allows you to:
 **Query information about an organization as a whole.**